Skip Navigation

 Find Scholarships

 Take the time to locate and apply to scholarships you qualify for.
 Scholarships are a form of gift aid, which means it is money that does not need to be repaid.
 Each year more than $7 billion dollars is awarded in scholarship funds, but you can’t get a scholarship if you don’t apply.
-We recommend using a scholarship search site like our site StudentScholarshipSearch.com to locate gift-aid opportunities you qualify for.
+We recommend using a scholarship search site to locate gift-aid opportunities you qualify for.

 It’s not uncommon for scholarship applications to require an essay.
 Keep track of the scholarships you are applying for and their due dates to ensure you don’t miss out on your opportunity to apply.
 Also, keep your scholarship essays handy.
 You may be able to reuse some portions for other scholarship applications.